FC Progresul Caracal: History

 After two more seasons in which finished mid-table twice - 9th (1972–73) and 7th (1973–74), the team from Caracal enter in decline.
 Renamed again, this time as Vagonul Caracal, due to the collaboration with Uzina de Vagoane (Wagon Factory), the following two seasons was ended at the bottom of the table - 13th (1974–75) and 14th (1975–76) fighting to avoid the relegation.

 Reverted to its old name, Răsăritul finally relegated to the fourth division at the end of the 1976–77 season, finishing on 15th place.

 The following season, Răsăritul went on to win the Olt County Championship after a strong battle with the team of Uzina de Vagoane Caracal and the promotion play-off against Gloria Berevoești (1–1 at Berevoești and 2–1 at Caracal), the champion of Argeș County.

-After an escape from relegation, at the end of the 1978–79 season, the following canpaign brought for the football from Caracal a new name for the first team of the city, Sportul Muncitoresc Caracal, and a 3rd place, with Constantin Năsturescu as a coach, at the end of the 1979–80 season.
+After an escape from relegation, at the end of the 1978–79 season, the following campaign brought for the football from Caracal a new name for the first team of the city, Sportul Muncitoresc Caracal, and a 3rd place, with Constantin Năsturescu as a coach, at the end of the 1979–80 season.
 It was the best result from the second place at the beginning of the 1970s.

 With Iuliu Uțu, the former goalkeeper of Dinamo București and Farul Constanța, as a head coach, Sportul Muncitoresc finished on the 5th place in the 1980–81 season and on the 10th place in 1981–82 season.

 The team started the 1982–83 season with Ion Catană on the bench, which was replaced for the second part of the season with Ion Pârvulescu, finishing the championship on 5th place and managing to reach the first round proper of Cupa României after nineteen years, but lost in front of Petrolul Ploiești with 0–3 at Caracal.

 In the 1983–84 season, Sportul Muncitoresc Caracal, coached by Ion Pârvulescu, reached the first round proper of Cupa României for the second consecutive time, where they will lose in front of the first division club Corvinul with 0–1.
 In the championship, nothing spectacular, the Caracal team finished 10th in the VI Series of Divizia C. The squad included the following players: Florea Mantoc - Marinel Pâstae, Marin Boscor, V. Roșca, Doru Dumitrescu - Marinescu, Ion Antonescu, Georgel Mitran, Lăcătuș, Plotoagă, Ion Năuiu, Nedelcu, Nițu.